microsoft/computervision-recipes/image_classification/README.md

     ```
 2. Run the [Webcam Image Classification Notebook](notebooks/00_webcam.ipynb) notebook under the notebooks folder.
 Make sure to change the kernel to "Python (cvbp)".

+## Frequently asked questions

+Answers to Frequently Asked Questions such as "How many images do I need to train a model?" or "How to annotate images?" can be found in the [FAQ.md](FAQ.md) file.

 ## Coding guidelines

 Variable naming should be consistent, i.e. an image should always be called "im" and not "i", "img", "imag", "image", etc. Since we take a strong dependency on fast.ai, variable naming should follow the standards of fast.ai which are described in this [abbreviation guide](https://docs.fast.ai/dev/abbr.html).
 The one exception to this guide is that variable names should be as self-explanatory as possible.
 For example, the meaning of the variable "batch_size" is clear, compared to using "bs" to refer to batch size.